-Frank Lloyd Wright, “the 87-year-old champion of American modernist architecture,” visited the Twin Cities to address the annual meeting of the Citizens League of Minneapolis and Hennepin County.
+Frank Lloyd Wright, “the 87-year-old champion of American modernist architecture,” visited the Twin Cities to address the annual meeting of the Citizens League of Minneapolis and Hennepin County in November 1956.
 He picked up ammunition for his speech during a tour earlier in the day, visiting the new Southdale shopping center in Edina, the Prudential building in Minneapolis and other landmarks.
 He didn’t have many kind things to say about anything, including our climate.
 “Minneapolis is just too far north,” he said.

 But he did praise the Twin Cities’ lakes and parks as a “beautiful gift from nature.”
 And he managed to recall “with a chuckle” his 1926 visit to Minneapolis during which he landed in jail in a dispute with his estranged wife.
 “Nothing came of it,” he said, somewhat cryptically.